Joseph d'Abbadie de Saint-Castin

 His father was Jean-Vincent d'Abbadie de Saint-Castin and Joseph's brother was Bernard-Anselme d'Abbadie de Saint-Castin.
 Joseph was the younger brother of Bernard-Anselme, who was born in 1689.
 This suggests he was born in either 1690 or 1691.
 Joseph took tribal councils as a Sachem, along with his brother.
-When his brother went to France and never returned, Joseph remained with his Tarratine brethren, who were part of the Micmac Tribe that lived on the Penobscot.
-Differing from the Abenaki which would later become the Penobscot Indians.
+When his brother went to France and never returned, Joseph remained with his Tarratine brethren, who were part of the Penobscot Tribe.

-Baron Joseph was the Grandson of the great Mi'kmaq Sachem Madockawando, he was Chief of the Tarratines on the Penobscot River.
+Baron Joseph was the Grandson of the great Penobscot Sachem Madockawando, he was Chief of the Tarratines on the Penobscot River.

-Currently the Penebscot Tribal Nation claims Chief Joseph was a grandson of Baron St. Castin, which is easily proven wrong if one takes into account the age of Chief Joseph when he died at being 111 years old.